zstephens/neat-genreads/CONTRIBUTING.md

 License
 -------

 NEAT is licensed under [BSD 3-Clause License](https://github.com/zstephens/neat-genreads/blob/master/LICENSE.md).
-Because we also use some of the software frmo Biopython, we additionally have included the Bpipython License Agreement
+Because we also use some of the software from Biopython, we additionally have included the Biopython License Agreement